Dunning management 101: Why it matters and key tactics for businesses

 • Automated reminders and retries: Does the system allow customizable and automated reminders through a variety of communication channels?
 Can it automatically retry failed payments with different payment methods?

 • Escalation process and communication: Does the system provide a straightforward escalation process for handling outstanding accounts?
-Does it provide flexible communication options to reach customers effectively?
+Does it provide flexible communication options to contact customers effectively?

-• Segmentation and targeting: Can the system segment customers based on their behavior, demographics, and payment history?
-Does it allow you to tailor dunning strategies for different customer segments?
+• Segmentation and targeting: Can the system segment customers based on their behavior, demographics, and payment histories?
+Does it allow you to personalize dunning tactics for different customer segments?

-• Reporting and analytics: Does the system provide comprehensive reports and insights into your dunning efforts?
+• Reporting and analytics: Does the system provide comprehensive reports and insight into your dunning efforts?
 Can you track key metrics such as success rates, trends, and communication effectiveness?

 • Integrations: Does the system work cohesively with your existing billing, accounting, and CRM systems?